ma-ji/amgps/_pages/schedule.md

 How are we going to spend the 3-hour every week?
 The structure of weekly session ties to our [course purposes](/#purposes).

-1. Lecture on reading materials and statistics

-    During the first hour of each week, I will typically give a lecture to cover the major points of the week.
+1. _Lecture on reading materials and statistics._ During the first hour of each week, I will typically give a lecture to cover the major points of the week.
 I will also answer any of your questions.

-2. In class practice on empirical methods
+2. _In class practice on empirical methods_.
 We will solve problems and practice empirical methods in class.

-3. In class preparation and presentation

-    The last hour helps you prepare your individual and group replication projects.
+3. _In class preparation and presentation._ The last hour helps you prepare your individual and group replication projects.

----
+See weekly schedule below.

 <div class="post">

     {% if page.week %}